-In Seoul you’ll find a wide variety of medical services that cater or aim to help the expat community.
+In Seoul you’ll find a wide variety of medical facilities and services that cater or aim to help the expat community.
 These include hospitals, private specialist practises and other medical services.
 Of course, the majority of practises catering to expats will be found in expat communities like Yongsan-gu, Jongno-gu and other areas largely populated by expats.
 Here are some of the best known areas of medical service in Seoul:

 It should be noted that all major hospitals in Seoul will generally have an international clinic on the premises.
 These are fully functioning hospitals, and since all doctors speak at least some English, the international clinics are usually there just to help expats go to the right doctor and to help navigate the hospital and its services.
 These hospitals are quite large and can feel very impersonal, but they will generally have any kind of specialist you may need.